20jam/php-oop/readme.md

 ## $this Keyword

-`$this` keyword are used to interact with a class method or properties from with the class.
+`$this` keyword are used to interact with a class method or properties from within the class.
 Among different uses of this keyword, there is chaining methods and properties.

 [See example](./src/chaining-with-this.php)